Patience season 2 premieres tonight on Channel 4, giving a much-loved Yorkshire city some time in the spotlight.

 "There's something about York itself, which is a little bit like a maze; it's got all these old pathways, snickets, cut throughs and small passageways," he explained.
 "It has an iconic quality which is probably underrepresented on screen."

-In the above image from Patience, you can also see York Castle (also known as Clifford's Tower) – an iconic structure that dates back to the time of William the Conquerer.
+In the image above, from Patience season 1, you can also see York Castle (also known as Clifford's Tower) – an iconic structure that dates back to the time of William the Conquerer.

-In addition, the Patience trailer shows off a number of other famous sights that residents and visitors of York will be familiar with, including the Shambles – an antique high street often compared to Harry Potter's Diagon Alley (although it did not inspire it).
+In addition, the early episodes showed off other sights that residents and visitors to York will be familiar with, including the Shambles – an antique high street often compared to Harry Potter's Diagon Alley.

 Patience star Ella Maisy Purvis said: "York was just magical.
 Walking through The Shambles at around 3 or 4 o'clock felt like you were in some sort of Victorian film.

-In a nod to the show that inspired it – Astrid et Raphaëlle (also known as Astrid: Murder in Paris) – the cast and crew of Patience also descended on Antwerp, Belgium to film some scenes for the Channel 4 adaptation.
+In a nod to the show that inspired it – Astrid et Raphaëlle (also known as Astrid: Murder in Paris) – the cast and crew of Patience also descended on Antwerp, Belgium to film scenes across both seasons.

-Meanwhile, actor Nathan Welsh added: "Shooting in Belgium was great.
+Patience co-star Nathan Welsh recalled: "Shooting in Belgium was great.
 The people were amazing and I felt very lucky to see so many places I probably would never have had the experience of visiting.

 "My favourite place was Brussels.
 It was really vibrant and a little bit gritty.
 I live in Brixton in London and I found it quite similar in a lot of ways, culturally."

-Patience premieres on Channel 4 at 9pm on Wednesday 8th January 2025.
+Patience season 2 premieres on Channel 4 at 9pm on Wednesday 7th January 2026.

 Check out more of our Drama coverage or visit our TV Guide and Streaming Guide to find out what's on.
 For more from the biggest stars in TV, listen to The Radio Times Podcast.